-In addition, a Risk Management Policy Framework has been developed to provide guidance on the implementation of effective risk management practices at all levels of the organization.
-This framework will support strategic priority setting and resource allocation, informed decisions with respect to risk tolerance, and improved results.
-It will be presented for approval in the near future.
+In 2022-2023, the CDC Audit & Evaluation Division completed a Risk Management Policy to provide guidance on the implementation of effective risk management practices at all levels of the organization.
+This policy will support strategic priority setting and resource allocation, support informed decisions with respect to risk tolerance, and improve results.
+The policy was approved by the Audit Committee in June 2023.